 The simple answer is YES!
 However, it largely depends on the season you are trekking to Everest Base Camp.
 It is always better to be safe than sorry and wander around, asking for a room.
 It would be relatively easier to find a place during the off-season (from December end to February & June to September).
 Since not all lodges are open during the off-season, especially in the winter, it would still be a challenge to find the best facilities.
 Booking in advance can secure you the comfort in long and cold nights of the mountain, in any season.

 When you are traveling during the peak seasons (from March to May & mid September to mid December), the first thing you should do is book your lodges.
 If you are going through an agency, they will manage all the logistics, so you will have one less thing to worry about.
-If you want to trek on your own, booking lodges in advance through the HoneyGuide website will be your best solution.
+If you want to trek on your own, booking lodges online in Everest Region in advance will be your best solution.

 An alternative would be to talk to your guide or the lodge you are staying to reserve a room in the next destination.
 The lodge owners most likely inform their relatives or close friend’s lodges, which means your choice of hotel could be limited.
 At least, you can be sure that you will have a place to crash in.